 \begin{proposition}[Decidability \rocqdoc{KM.Sequent.DecisionProcedure.html\#Provable_dec}] Provability in $\GfourKM$ is decidable. \end{proposition}

 We are now required to prove several admissibility lemmas for~$\GfourKM$.
 Cut, in particular, will ensure that the calculus is complete for $\KM$.

 Before focusing on cut we have to prove the admissibility of contraction, which has to be abandoned as a rule in $\GfourKM$ to ensure termination, as done in $\GfouriP$ and $\GfouriSLt$.
-In the following, we focus on the differences between our calculus and the earlier ones, which closely followed Dyckhoff and Negri~\cite{DycNeg00}.
+In the following, we highlight differences between our calculus $\GfourKM$ and those inspired by Dyckhoff and Negri~\cite{DycNeg00} mentioned earlier.

-First, let's observe the invertibility of the new rules. \begin{proposition} The following rules are admissible:
+First, let us observe the invertibility of the new rules. \begin{proposition} The following rules are admissible:

 \end{proposition} In other words, $\OrR$ is invertible thanks to multi-succedent sequents, and $\ImpR$ is here only partially invertible, in contrast with~$\GfouriP$ where it is fully invertible.